DavidSA06/Python-tutorials/README.md

 # Python-tutorials
 Python scripts from classes and personal use.

-The files are saved in three folders of Python courses:
+The files are saved in three folders of Python courses: Basic, Intermediate and Professional:

-- Basic
-- Intermediate
-- Professional

 The files in **Basic** folder: